Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: Simulation Results

 In the following part, we evaluate the performance of Algorithm 3.
 First, the convergence performance is illustrated in Fig. \ref{fig:iteration_maxR}.
 It can be seen that the proposed algorithm converges within a few iterations and a higher sum rate is generally obtained with the increasing number of users as the proposed scheme can exploit the inherent multiuser diversity.

-Fig. \ref{fig:beampattern_maxR} shows the beampattern attained by Algorithm 3.
-From this figure, it is found that the main beam with a 6~dB gain is towards the target, which is consistent with the result of Fig. \ref{fig:beampattern}.
-However, by comparing Fig. \ref{fig:beampattern_maxR} and Fig. \ref{fig:beampattern}, we can see that the average value of the beampattern gain achieved by Algorithm~3 is larger than that of Algorithm~\ref{alg:minP}, since the objective of Algorithm 3 is to maximize the sum rate and all the transmit power should be utilized while Algorithm \ref{alg:minP} aims to improve the power efficiency and full-power transmission is not always the best strategy.
+The radar beampattern $p_3(\theta)$ attained by Algorithm~3 is depicted in Fig.~\ref{fig:beampattern_maxR}, where Algorithm~1 is also included for comparison.
+Obviously, focusing on the curve of Algorithm~3, it is seen that the main beams are allocated to the target and to the downlink users, respectively, and meanwhile the directions of interferers and uplink users are placed with relatively deep nulls, which is consistent with the result of Fig. \ref{fig:radarpattern_of_Alg1}.
+In addition, compared to the proposed algorithms, the sensing-only schemes (the green curves) have relatively lower average gains since they omit the communication requirements of users.
+Finally, comparing the curves of Algorithm~1 and Algorithm~3, we observe that the average value of the beampattern gain achieved by Algorithm~3 is larger than that of Algorithm~1.
+This is because the objective of Algorithm~3 is to maximize the sum rate and all the available transmit power should be exhausted while Algorithm~1 aims to improve the power efficiency and full-power transmission is not always the best strategy.

 Fig. \ref{fig:rate_gammaSI} demonstrates the maximum multiuser sum rate versus the residual SI gain $\alpha_\text{SI}$.
-It can be observed from the figure that when $\alpha_\text{SI}$ becomes larger, the performance of all three schemes degrades due to the increasing power of the signal-dependent interferences, which conforms to the results in FD communication-only systems \cite{SabharwalJSAC2014Inband}.
-On the other hand, compared to the two FD communication schemes, the achievable rate of the HD mode is less sensitive to the value of $\alpha_\text{SI}$, since the uplink and the downlink communications occupy different time slots and only the sensing functionality is affected by the increasing SI power.
-On the other hand, comparing the two FD communication schemes, we observe that the performance of Algorithm 3 is more sensitive than that of the communication-only scheme.
-This is because both the FD sensing and communication functionalities in Algorithm 3 are affected by the residual SI gain.
-When the SI power increases, more downlink transmit powers are consumed for counteracting the effect of SI such that the minimum sensing SINR constraint can be fulfilled, which, however, leads to the communication performance loss.
-Finally, our proposed advanced scheme with integrating sensing and FD communication can significantly outperform the benchmark HD ISAC scheme.
-In particular, a nearly double sum rate is attained when the SI power is relatively low.
+It can be observed from the figure that when $\alpha_\text{SI}$ becomes larger, the rate performances of all three schemes degrade due to the increasing power of the signal-dependent interference.
+This observation conforms to the results in FD communication-only systems \cite{FDcommun}.
+On the other hand, compared to the communication-only scheme and the HD scheme, the achievable rate of Algorithm~3 is more sensitive to the value of $\alpha_\text{SI}$.
+This is because both the FD communication and the FD radar functionalities in Algorithm~3 are affected by the residual SI gain, while only the sensing functionality (the communication functionality) is affected by the SI in HD mode (in communication-only mode).
+Finally, the proposed FD ISAC scheme can significantly outperform the benchmark HD mode.
+In particular, the achieved sum rate is nearly doubled when the SI power is relatively low.